theolivenbaum/resin/README.md

 Who could use a modern and powerful search engine based on sound mathematics that's open source, extensible and built on Core, though?

-## Philosophy
-There shall be nothing in its mathematical model, architecture, infrastructure nor anything in the platform it was built on nor in the way the project is managed that stops Resin from being the fastest and most precise search engine on the planet.

-## Stable (API and file format) in RC3
+## Stable (API and file format) in RC4
-Resin's API and file format should be considered unstable until release candidate 3.
-Coming features are indexing support for IComparable instead of just strings, improved compression of documents by representing them as tries, and updates/merges of documents.
+Resin's API and file format should be considered unstable until release candidate 4.
+Coming features are indexing support for numbers and dates as well as support for range queries.

 ## Supported .net version
-Resin is built for 4.6.1 but have no dependancies on any Core-incompatible technology so will be available on both frameworks soon.
+Resin is built for dotnet Core 1.1.

 ## Download
 Latest release is [here](https://github.com/kreeben/resin/releases/latest)